PyConPL/Book/2015/presentations/Whats_Eating_Python_performance/article.md

 So it is important to learn how to do proper assessment of your code in terms of optimisation needs.
 (Remember that strong felling that your code falls into the remaining 3% does not count!)

-Yet do not be discoraged from learning the proper way of optimising your code, and remember about second part of the previous quote:
+Yet do not be discouraged from learning the proper way of optimising your code, and remember about second part of the previous quote:

 *Yet we should not pass up our opportunities in that critical 3%.* **Donald Knuth**